 The Royal-Mach-Gaensslen Prize for Mental Health Research, established in 2015, celebrates early career researchers in the area of mental health and encourages them to continue their research in Canada.
 The $100,000 annual prize recognizes excellence in clinical research, innovative thinking, collaboration, imagination and originality.

 “The Royal-Mach-Gaensslen Prize rewards promising researchers who approach mental health in innovative ways.
-Dr. Goldstein’s focus on improving heart health for the joint purpose of improving mental health certainly fits that bill,” says Dr. Zul Merali, president and CEO of The Royal’s Institute of Mental Health Research.
+Dr. Goldstein’s focus on improving heart health for the joint purpose of improving mental health certainly fits that bill,” says Dr. Zul Merali, former president and CEO of The Royal’s Institute of Mental Health Research.

 “Dr. Goldstein’s unique approach could have a huge impact on research and clinical care for many people suffering from bipolar disorder, in Canada and around the world,” adds Dr. Chris Carruthers, Chair of the Mach-Gaensslen Foundation of Canada.